-In our remote digital environment, identity is based on three aspects: what you know, what you have, and who you are.
+Digital identity is based on three aspects, which are also known as three factors of authentication that can be used to assert one’s digital identity: what you know, what you have, and who you are.

-Device identity falls into the “what you have” category.
-Also known as device fingerprinting, it is a tool used to collect unique information about a device that can then be used to link the device to an individual user.
+Device identity falls into the “what you have” category, and it’s a unique identifier of the device such as a cookie or other mechanism.
+An advanced form of device ID is device fingerprinting, which collects unique information about a device that can then be used to link the device to an individual user.
 The tool will collect data on browser, operating system, internet connection, IP address, geo-location, and more.

-- RATs: Most authentication and fraud prevention solutions rely on known device and IP location parameters to measure fraud risk.
-Remote Access Tool (RAT) attacks directly bypass device identity.
-RAT attacks entirely take over a device and make it appear that the transaction is coming from the legitimate user.
-When a RAT is present, a bank’s systems detect a genuine device fingerprint, with no traces of proxy, code injections, or malware, and the proper IP and geo-location.
-With automated malware scripts, criminals direct specific actions to occur from a device on behalf of a user.
+- Remote Access Tools: Most fraud prevention solutions rely on known device and IP location parameters to measure fraud risk.
+However, if cybercriminals can convince a legitimate customer to download and use a remote access tool (RAT), whether a legitimate tool, such as TeamViewer, or financial malware that contains RAT capabilities, they can bypass device identity controls.
+RATs enable cybercriminals to entirely take over a device and make it appear that the transaction is coming from the legitimate user’s device.
+When a RAT is present, a bank’s system detects a genuine device fingerprint, with no traces of proxy and the proper IP and geo-location.

-- Social Engineering: Using social engineering schemes, fraudsters trick users into taking action from their own device to initiate a fraudulent transaction.
-Maybe a social engineer poses as a user’s bank and requests the user to make a money transfer to the fraudster’s account.
+- Social Engineering: Using real-time social engineering schemes, cybercriminals coerce bank customers into taking action from their own device to initiate a fraudulent transaction.
+A social engineer will pose as a bank official and convince the customer to make an urgent money transfer to a new account which ends up being a mule account controlled by the criminal.
 Traditional fraud prevention tools that are device-based or activity-based cannot detect such attacks because the transaction or payment takes place within an authenticated session, from a trusted device and location, and does not use any form of malware.
-In Europe, one form of social engineering scam known as Authorized Push Payment (APP) fraud has seen an alarming 30% percent increase.
-Losses due to APP scams rose to £456 million in 2019.
+According the UK consumer watchdog group Which?, fraud victims lose £28K every hour to social engineering payment scams.

 Success Stories: How Banks Can Cover All Their Bases

 Device ID remains a valid fraud detection solution and shouldn’t be abandoned.
-However, there are use cases that it cannot cover, and that’s where other solutions come in to ensure financial institutions have all their bases covered.
+There are still many types of fraud modes of operation where device ID will be extremely helpful.
+However, there are use cases that it cannot cover or where its value may be limited, and that’s where behavioral biometrics come in to ensure financial institutions have all their bases covered.

-BioCatch has also changed the game for account opening protection.
+Behavioral biometrics are also changing the game for account opening protection.
 During account opening, typing speed, swipe patterns, and every click of the mouse tells a story — one of criminal activity or genuine user behavior.
-BioCatch behavioral biometrics quickly spots these patterns with a high degree of accuracy, pulling together data to empower fraud teams with increased visibility into risk through actionable behavioral insights.
-Even when you’ve never seen a customer before, you can recognize trusted behaviors, creating a smooth journey through the account opening process.
+For example, BioCatch data shows that two out of three confirmed cases of account opening fraud indicate lack of familiarity with personal data.
+So even when you’ve never seen a customer before, you can recognize trusted behaviors, creating a smooth journey through the account opening process.

-The growth of fraud has made it all too clear that it is time to move beyond traditional fraud detection alone.
 Tackling today’s threats requires a layered solution that builds trust with customers, manages risk across digital channels, and limits financial losses from cybercrime.
-Behavioral biometrics is that solution, allowing financial institutions and digital businesses to deliver a comprehensive fraud management strategy and build an online environment where customers feel safe to interact.
+Layering behavioral biometrics, device ID and additional data points analyzed by advanced machine learning models allows financial institutions and digital businesses to deploy a comprehensive fraud management strategy and build an online environment where customers feel safe to interact.